mapbox/Hecate/README.md

 <details>

-- Start by installing Rust from [rust-lang.org](https://www.rust-lang.org/en-US/), this will install the current stable version
+- Start by installing Rust from [rust-lang.org](https://www.rust-lang.org/en-US/), this will install the current stable version.
+Hecate is designed to run on the latest stable version of Rust, but has been thoroughly tested with `1.38.0`.

 ```bash
 curl https://sh.rustup.rs -sSf | sh